MONSTER-MASTER

 History:

-Toru later returned to Goro and Fujiko, claiming to have been knocked out during Zoga's attack, but to have escaped.
-Later, Zoga appeared over Japan, assaulting an oil refinery and easily shrugging off assaults by anti-aircraft cannons.
+After changing from his costume, Toru returned to Goro and Fujiko, claiming to have been knocked out during Zoga's attack, but to have escaped.
+Later, Zoga appeared over Japan, attacking an oil refinery and easily shrugging off assaults by anti-aircraft cannons.
 Iron Man flew after Zoga, but it escaped his detection.
-Zoga was later attacked by the Japanese Air Force, and Iron Man followed the fight to confront Zoga again, and was again knocked from the sky.
-However, Iron Man recovered and continued the assault, while Goro readied a weapon that Iron Man had instructed him to bring.
-Iron Man dodged Goro's next energy blast, which struck Goro's parabolic mirror and was reflected back on Zoga's eye, causing Zoga to overheat and crash to the ground.
-Iron Man pulled the Monster-Master from Zoga's head and unmasked him as Toru, who shouted out his mission before dying.
+Zoga was later attacked by the Japanese air force, and Iron Man followed the fight to confront Zoga again, but was again knocked from the sky.

 Comments: Created by Allyn Brodsky, Don Heck, and Chic Stone.